Last Updated on

 Winter is here and now you have all the good reasons to enjoy a cup of hot chocolate and hot cinnamon coffee, and all things warm.
 But with a drop in temperature during winters, the chances of falling sick will increase too.
 Yes, you will snuggle in soft and cosy blankets and wear poofy jackets to shield your body from the cold, but that won’t be enough.
 You need to shield your body internally as well – and for that, you need nutritious foods.
 We know, eating local or veggies and fruits may not sound so appealing, but there are some winter vegetables that can prevent your body from cold and keep you healthy.

-10 Vegetable Immunity Boosters You Need This Winter
+10 Vegetables to Boost Your Immunity This Winter

 We Recommend: Carrot Cake with Cream Cheese Frosting

-Cabbage is popularly known as cauliflower’s cousin.
-This layered green of goodness has multiple nutritional benefits.
-Adding cabbage to your diet can save you from sniffles because it has anti-inflammatory properties.
-It also gives a boost to your immunity and endows you with beautiful hair and skin.
-This cruciferous vegetable can be added to many dishes ranging from soups, stir-fries, and salads.
+Cabbage is cauliflower’s cousin and is super-healthy and budget-friendly.
+This layered green of goodness has enough and more nutritional benefits to offer.
+It is loaded with vitamins C, K, and B9, fibre, antioxidants, and minerals, and can be very good for your health, especially during the cold weather.
+You can add cabbage to your diet and save yourself from sniffles, thanks to its anti-inflammatory properties.
+It can also give a boost to your immune strength and endow you with beautiful hair and skin.
+You can add this cruciferous vegetable to many dishes ranging from soups, stir-fries, and salads.